-It is this same process of diagnosis and repair of patterns that is occurring when a reader fills in a patterns workbook.
+It is this same process of diagnosis and repair of patterns that is occurring when a user fills in a pattern workbook.
 This process is explained in Figure 1.
-A reader, when first meeting the workbook, will likely not have a concrete introspective of the self, and not know exactly what kinds of problems they are withholding.
-By filling out the blanks presented in the book based on the pattern, the learner will be able to visualize his/her present self.
-This will make the individual notice potential problems that he/she holds.
-This is the diagnosis part that patterns workbooks provide.
-The quality that patterns hold that allows us to notice problems or concerns are strengthened when they are put into the form of a workbook.
+A user, when first meeting the workbook, will likely not have a concrete introspective of the self, and not know exactly what kinds of problems they are withholding.
+By filling out the blanks presented in the book based on the pattern, the user will be able to visualize their current self.
+This will make them notice potential problems that they hold.
+This is the diagnosis that pattern workbooks provide.
+The quality that patterns hold that allows us to notice problems are strengthened when it is put into the form of a workbook.

-Figure 1: Patterns workbooks become a diagnosis for the target audience, letting them find potential problems they withhold.
-Once the problem becomes clear, the readers can take actions for improvements.
+Figure 1: Pattern workbooks become a diagnosis for the users, letting them find potential problems they withhold.
+Once the problem becomes clear, the users can take actions to improve.

-Once the reason of the deadlock becomes clear, the person will be guided through the workbook to find solutions for improvements that they can practice.
-The workbook activity will provide an opportunity for the readers to put the patterns in practice.
-They are designed to escort the learners to take the next action outside of the workbook.
+Once the problem becomes clear, then the person will be guided through the workbook in effort find solutions for improvement that they can practice.
+The workbook activity will provide an opportunity for the users to put the patterns in practice.
+They are designed to escort the students to take the next action outside of the workbook.
 Then through actions in and out of the workbook, they can become closer to an ideal state, which becomes the repair phase.
 After such practical experience, they can come back to the workbook to check how much they have grown, proceeding in the diagnosis and repair cycle.

 The workbook also maintains its properties as a language.
-As the readers work through the workbook, they will notice that one workbook activity must be done in order to finish the activity in another pattern.
+As the students work through the workbook, they will notice that one workbook activity must be done in order to finish the activity in another pattern.
 The findings they gain on one workbook page will be later continually nurtured in another.
 This is similar to the "related patterns" property that a pattern language holds.
 As the workbook activities for different patterns overlap, one starts affecting another, creating an emergent whole throughout the workbook.

-We believe this would become one solution to the phase of using and applying the patterns in practical situations.
-The blanks left in the workbook would evoke ideas for actions, making it possible for the learners to think of the pattern in their own context.
+We believe this would become one solution to the phase of using the patterns in practical situations.
+The blanks left in the workbook would evoke actions from the reader, making it possible for them to think of the pattern in their own context.
 Also, with the existence of a workbook, workshops and classroom settings become easy to plan and execute.